akadal/blockchain-server/README.md

    - Check that the Ethereum node is running with proper CORS settings
    - Verify the RPC endpoint is accessible from your browser
    - Try restarting the Ethereum node: `docker-compose restart ethereum`

+5. **Blockscout Explorer issues**
+   - The initial indexing may take some time
+   - If the explorer is not showing data, check the logs: `docker-compose logs -f blockscout`
+   - Ensure the PostgreSQL database is running: `docker-compose logs -f postgres`
+   - Restart Blockscout if needed: `docker-compose restart blockscout`

 ## Cross-Platform Compatibility